dallasgutauckis/tarkov-market-obs-plugin/README.md

-# Tarkuck - Escape from Tarkov Item Price Overlay
+# Tarkov Price Overlay

-Tarkuck is an OBS Studio plugin that automatically detects items in Escape from Tarkov and displays their current market prices in real-time.
+Tarkov Price Overlay is an OBS Studio plugin that automatically detects items in Escape from Tarkov and displays their current market prices in real-time.
 This helps players make quick decisions about which items to loot based on their market value.

 ## Features